j-mcQueen/top-dashboard/README.md

 - Sidebar icon svgs were sourced from [SVGBox](https://svgbox.net/)
 - Main content icon svgs were sourced from [Material Design Icons](https://materialdesignicons.com/)
 - All background images were sourced from Google Images matching the "Free to Share and Use" licence search condition
+- Book descriptions were edited from the synopses provided by Goodreads or Wikipedia